AlexeyGor/AMXX-Body-Armor/README.md

 Requirements: ReAPI.
 Installation: Standard.
 The plugin is compiled, thrown into "addons/amxmodx/plugins/" and added to "addons/amxmodx/configs/plugins.ini".

 P.S.
 This is one of the first versions of the plugin.
 If you like it, it will continue its development.
-You can write your ideas and suggestions for this plugin to the developer at the link: vk.com/id326659555